 Overview

-CII Best Practices Actions Status Coverage Status Quality Gate MPL-2.0 License Join the community on Spectrum Slack Javadocs
+CII Best Practices Actions Status Coverage Status Quality Gate MPL-2.0 License Slack Javadocs OpenSSF Scorecard

 PowSyBl (Power System Blocks) is an open source framework written in Java, dedicated to electrical grid modelling and simulation, licensed under the Mozilla Public License version 2.0.
 It is part of LF Energy, an open source foundation focused on the power systems sector, hosted within The Linux Foundation.

-The power system blocks may be used through scripts for a quick implementation (or prototyping), but also be assembled to build state of the art applications.
+The power system blocks may be used through Python scripts for a quick implementation (or prototyping), but also be assembled to build state-of-the-art applications.
 Indeed, one major aim of the project is to make it easy to write complex software for power system simulation and analysis.
 For example, using PowSyBl one can create applications able to:

-• handle a variety of formats, such as CGMES for European data exchanges
+• handle a variety of formats, such as CIM-CGMES for European data exchanges,

-• perform power flow simulations and security analyses on the network
+• perform power flow simulations, security analyses and sensitivity analyses on the network,

 • etc.